BlueLink's ongoing and recent projects

 Rural Watch on Albania's extractive and energy industry

-EcoPartners, Tirana, and BlueLink.net, Bulgaria, launched Rural Watch - an EU-sponsored initiative to improve quality of life and ensure a clean and safe environment by addressing pressing issues caused by extractive and energy industry (EEI) in the rural areas of Albania.
-Rural Watch aims to improve environmental performances of energy and extractive industries in selected rural area hotspots across Albania.
-Other purposes of the project are to increase transparency and accountability of public authorities and businesses related to EEI in rural areas.
-The goal is to get rural communities better informed and empowered for monitoring and control of EEI’s impact in rural areas.
+EcoPartners (Tirana) and BlueLink (Bulgaria) launched Rural Watch, an EU-sponsored initiative designed to improve the quality of life and ensure a clean, safe environment in Albania's rural regions.
+The project addressed pressing issues caused by the extractive and energy industry (EEI).
+Rural Watch aimed to enhance the environmental performance of energy and extractive companies in selected rural hotspots across the country.
+Additionally, the project sought to increase the transparency and accountability of both public authorities and businesses operating within the EEI sector.
+Ultimately, the goal was to empower and better inform rural communities, enabling them to monitor and control the impact of industrial activities in their areas.

 Stories on migration